Elliott-Hood-OMSC/2DPlatformerDemo/README.md

 Player Input -> **Input Manager -> Entity Controller -> Motor -> Motor Modules** -> Character Movement

 ## Input Manager
-- **Separated from the controller:** if you need to control multiple entities at a time, or swapping between them its as easy as enabling/disabling them
+- **Separated from the controller:** if you need to control multiple entities at a time, or swapping between them it's as easy as enabling/disabling them
 - **Sample Input Actions uses N/E/S/W for controller buttons instead of explicit A/B/X/Y:** consistent controls across all controllers:
 - This input manager has a few features
     - [Input Buffering](https://supersmashbros.fandom.com/wiki/Input_Buffering)